Jury Service

 - You will report to the Clerk’s office located on the first floor of the Seneca County Justice Center.
 If you are selected as a Juror, you will report directly to Judge Alt’s jury room on the following days.

-It is important that you are comfortable during your jury service, however, we request that you dress appropriately.
-You should wear comfortable clothing that enhances the dignity of the Court and emphasizes the seriousness of your responsibility.
+Please dress appropriately.
+Wear comfortable clothing that enhances the dignity of the Court and emphasizes the seriousness of your responsibility.
 Shorts of any kind, hats, tank tops, T-shirts, sweat suits, torn or soiled jeans, or other such informal attire is not considered appropriate clothing for the courtroom.

 You will report for Jury Duty at the Seneca County Justice Center, 103 E. Market Street, Tiffin, Ohio.

-THE DOORS DO NOT OPEN UNTIL 8:30 A.M.
+THE DOORS OPEN AT 8:30 A.M.
 THEREFORE, WE ASK THAT YOU DO NOT ARRIVE PRIOR TO THAT TIME.

 There is an elevator to all floors and the building is handicap accessible.

-There is access to a county parking lot off of South Washington Street next to the RTA Building.
+A county parking lot is located off South Washington Street next to the RTA Building.
 Park only in spots painted yellow.
 DO NOT park in spots painted green.
-There is also a city parking lot on South Washington Street, across the street from the Seneca County Justice Center, where there are limited spots around the perimeter of the lot.
+A city parking lot is located on South Washington Street, across the street from the Seneca County Justice Center, where there are limited spots around the perimeter of the lot.

-To maintain proper security, all persons entering the Seneca County Justice Center will be subject to search and screening.
-You will pass through a metal detector upon entering the building.
+To maintain proper security, all persons entering the Seneca County Justice Center shall be subject to search and scanning by a metal detector.
 Any bags/purses will pass through an x-ray machine.
 Please leave all pocket knives, box cutters, tools, etc. at home, as you will not be able to enter the Justice Center or leave any of those items with security.

 Employers: The Law and Your Duty